Wallasey Village railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There is a payphone on platform 1, a booking office, live departure and arrival screens, for passenger information, and each of the two platforms has a waiting room.
 Being close to the centre of Wallasey Village, itself, the station does not have a free car park or a cycle rack.
 There is no access, to the platform, for passengers with wheelchairs or prams, as access is by staircase only.
 In 2006, according to a Transport 2000 survey, the station was considered as a weak link, with regard to access.
 As yet, platform access has not been modernised to the standard of that at Hooton.

 Services

 Current service levels are every 15 minutes to Liverpool and New Brighton during Monday to Saturday daytime, and every 30 minutes at other times.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.

 The station connects to the major bus routes on Leasowe Road.